opencv/opencv/modules/imgproc/doc/feature_detection.rst

 **Note**: Usually the function detects the centers of circles well.
 However, it may fail to find correct radii.
 You can assist to the function by specifying the radius range ( ``minRadius`` and ``maxRadius`` ) if you know it.
 Or, you may ignore the returned radius, use only the center, and find the correct radius using an additional procedure.

 See Also:
-:cpp:func:`fitEllipse`,
+:ocv:func:`fitEllipse`,
-:cpp:func:`minEnclosingCircle`
+:ocv:func:`minEnclosingCircle`

 .. index:: HoughLines

 HoughLines
 ----------

-.. cpp:function:: void HoughLines( InputArray image, OutputArray lines, double rho, double theta, int threshold, double srn=0, double stn=0 )
+.. ocv:function:: void HoughLines( InputArray image, OutputArray lines, double rho, double theta, int threshold, double srn=0, double stn=0 )

     Finds lines in a binary image using the standard Hough transform.